Sampling and Reconstructing Angular Domains with Uniform Arrays: Introduction

 \section{Introduction}

-The next generation of wireless networks will pose the basis for the technological revolution such as human-less factories and autonomous traffic scenarios~\cite{harish20206g,liu2019wireless}.
-For instance, the \gls{JCAS} in \gls{6G} wireless networks could be used for imaging of passive objects~\cite{harish20206g} on top of the legacy communications operations.
-The large antenna arrays deployed for massive \gls{MIMO} communications can be leveraged for the beamforming gains needed to compensate the poor link budget due to the two-way propagation and reflection/scattering loss of the sensed targets~\cite{wild2021joint}.
-Moreover, large antenna arrays also allow to improve angular resolution to discriminate targets at close angles~\cite{wild2021joint}.
-For example, planar antenna arrays of commercialized products operating in mm-wave frequencies can fit hundreds of elements in an area of only a few square centimeters (e.g., a $10\times 10$ \gls{URA} with half wavelength spacing at 28 GHz only occupies about 23 cm$^{2}$).
+The next generation of wireless networks will enable technological advancements such as human-less factories~\cite{harish20206g,liu2019wireless} and \gls{JCAS} where radio frequency imaging of passive objects~\cite{harish20206g} could be performed on top of the legacy communications operations.
+The large antenna arrays deployed for massive \gls{MIMO} communications can be leveraged for fine angular resolution to separate nearby targets as well as high beamforming gains to compensate the two-way backscatter propagation loss~\cite{wild2021joint}.
+Since cost and power consumption of such massive arrays and their associated transceiver chains may become prohibitive, analog beamforming~\cite{wang2009beam,hur2013millimeter} and hybrid beamforming~\cite{zhang2005variable,alkhateeb2013hybrid} have been proposed to drive multiple antenna elements by each radio front end via a network of analog phase shifters.